cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 ### Connecting to a remote full-node

-If you do not want or cannot run your own full-node, you can connect to someone else's.
-You should pick an operator you trust, because a malicious operator could return you incorrect query results or censor your transactions.
+If you do not want or cannot run your own node, you can connect to someone else's full-node.
+You should pick an operator you trust, because a malicious operator could return  incorrect query results or censor your transactions.
 However, they will never be able to steal your funds, as your private keys are stored locally on your computer or ledger device.
 Possible options of full-node operators include validators, wallet providers or exchanges.

 In order to connect to the full-node, you will need an address of the following form: `https://77.87.106.33:26657` (*Note: This is a placeholder*).
 This address has to be communicated by the full-node operator you choose to trust.
+You will use this address in the [following section](#setting-up-gaiacli).

 ## Setting up `gaiacli`

 `gaiacli` is the tool that enables you to interract with the node that runs on the Cosmos Hub network, wether you run it yourself or not (see [accessing the cosmos hub network](#accession-the-cosmos-hub-network)).
 Let us set it up properly.

-In order to set up `gaiacli`, we use the following command:
+In order to set up `gaiacli`, use the following command:

 ```
 gaiacli config <flag> <value>
 ```

-It allows us to set a default value for each given flag.
+It allows you to set a default value for each given flag.

-First, set up the address of the full-node you want to connected to:
+First, set up the address of the full-node you want to connect to:

 ```
 gaiacli config node <host>:<port